Build Teams That Can Hold Tension

 It’s where new ideas take root.

-Conflict isn’t something to eliminate.
-It’s a signal that something new is trying to emerge.
+Conflict isn’t a failure of collaboration.
+It’s often the signal that something new is trying to emerge.

 Conflict Is Creativity in Disguise